 Photo refinement makes the image appear sharper.
 Old pictures fade and can become fuzzy over time.
 Through photo refinement, the software sharpens the image and corrects any contrast and brightness issues.
 Photo refinement is basically what you see in magazines nowadays as well, since this step makes the picture look clear.

 Along with photo restoration, you can have any part of the picture you don’t like removed.
 If your old pictures have images of friends you don’t see any more, or objects such as spills and marks in the background that are ruining the look, you can use photo restoration to have them removed from the foreground or background.
+No, we will not add Pamela Anderson to your photo.

 Photo colorization adds colors to old photographs.
 This colorization is mostly used for old black and white photos.
 You may better understand this process by remembering how the old black and white films were converted into color.
 Basically, this process is a special effect and modernizes the image, making the picture look more real through digital image processing.